trueskawka/building_git/04_Making_history.md

 The `Commit` object needs to:
 - be given the current value of `.git/HEAD`
 - store this value in a `parent` field if necessary

+## Safely updating `.git/HEAD`

+Files in `.git/objects/` are immutable, whereas `.git/refs` change constantly.
+Moreover, `.git/refs` files need to have stable, predictable names.
+Writes to them are atomic, but two processes writing to them won't have the same data (as opposed to trees and blobs which are based on content hash).

+Two processes trying to change a reference at the same time is an error, as that can cause a race condition.
+We can work around it using a lockfile.